finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **get_multiple_holding_contributors**
 > VersionedResourceListOfHoldingContributor get_multiple_holding_contributors(scope, code, holding_ids_request, effective_date=effective_date, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, include_historic=include_historic, tax_lot_id=tax_lot_id, limit=limit, as_at=as_at, page=page)

-[EARLY ACCESS] GetMultipleHoldingContributors: Get Multiple Holding Contributors
+GetMultipleHoldingContributors: Get Multiple Holding Contributors

 Lists all transactions that affect multiple specified holdings of a portfolio over a given effective interval.
 This includes  transactions automatically generated by LUSID such as holding adjustments.